PHP - log() Function

-The PHP log() function is used to return the natural logarithm or logarithm to the specified base of a given number.
+The PHP log() function returns the natural logarithm or logarithm to the specified base of a given number.
+In special cases it returns the following:

 Syntax